 You’ve saved long and hard for a Hawaii vacation.
 The last thing you want to do is to waste your money.
-Our Hawaii rip off report lists some of the tops ways to avoid problems and save money.
+Our annual Hawaii rip off report lists some of the top ways to avoid problems and save money.
 These are from our own personal experiences.

 Moreover, we make all of this a fun game, so it isn’t a hassle.
-And we’ve got lots of space for you to add your ideas to our Hawaii rip off report below.
+And we’ve got space for you to add your ideas to our Hawaii rip off report below.

 1. Overpriced Hawaii restaurant meals and drinks.

 It’s very easy to pay too much and enjoy too little, when it comes to Hawaii restaurants.
 While there are many exceptions, buyer beware.

 Tip: Check restaurant websites for specials.
 Check Yelp too.
 Try eating your main meal at lunch when even expensive restaurants are likely to charge far less than in the evening.
 Also look for early bird specials.
 Have a cocktail at that beautiful beachfront dining spot and eat dinner in your condo or somewhere less expensive.
 Shop at farmers’ markets or stop at local produce stands.